truggeri/ruby-sudoku/README.md

 # Ruby Sudoku

 The purpose of this project is to get a little practice with Ruby and the Ruby syntax.
-The idea is that this will serve as a sudoku solver that given a puzzel will return the solved puzzel.
+The idea is that this will serve as a sudoku solver that given a puzzle will return the solved puzzel.

 ## Algorithm